 For younger players just starting out in the game, it is recommended that they try out a few bats before making a significant purchase.
 As their game develops, they will have a better idea in regards to their own individual preferences.

-The general rules that are stated in this guide will have some exceptions.
+The general rules that are stated in this bat size guide will have some exceptions.
 Some tall players may prefer a shorter handled bat while those of a shorter stature may look to purchase a longer bat.
 It’s really down to personal preference and that comes with experience of playing the game.

 The best retailers should outline all the properties relating to their range of bats.
 Length, width and weight are the obvious starting points but the question of the sweet spot, and whether it is pre-prepared should also be listed.
 The option to return and buy an alternative should also be available if the bat doesn’t feel comfortable when it arrives.
 One more important note I like to emphasize is that it’s imperative that before getting out to the field, you fully prepare your cricket bat by knocking-in.

-Choose your bat wisely as it is your best weapon on the pitch and these key points can help you in terms of making the right choice.
+Choose your bat wisely as a correct size bat is your best weapon on the pitch and these key points can help you in terms of making the right choice.